siduction/sidu-manual/data/en/0202-live-mode_en.md

-% Use Live DVD
+% Use Live Medium

-## How to use the live DVD
+## How to use the live medium

 ### Users set up on the live medium